Faced with a depressed economy, Novagold Resources Inc. (NG) Stock offers an opportunity

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Novagold Resources Inc. (AMEX:NG) dipped -7.55% to close Monday’s market session at $3.55, lower as compared to yesterday’s close.
-The stock price fluctuated between $3.46 and $3.82 throughout the trading session with the volume trading being 2089429 shares, which represented a significant variation when compared to the three months average volume of 1.17 million shares.
-The firm’s stock price fluctuated -16.86% within the last five trades and -13.83% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -42.93% in the last 6 months and -12.78% was subtracted to its value over the previous 3 months.
-NG stock is trading at a margin of -12.86%, -15.12% and -32.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Novagold Resources Inc. (AMEX:NG) raised 3.23% to close Friday’s market session at $3.52, higher as compared to yesterday’s close.
+The stock price fluctuated between $3.34 and $3.56 throughout the trading session with the volume trading being 1324203 shares, which represented a significant variation when compared to the three months average volume of 1.16 million shares.
+The firm’s stock price fluctuated -8.33% within the last five trades and -9.74% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -41.72% in the last 6 months and -14.36% was subtracted to its value over the previous 3 months.
+NG stock is trading at a margin of -11.31%, -14.25% and -32.55% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.